learn-co-students/ruby-gets-input-cb-gh-000/README.md

 Let's take a moment to review:

 ### The `bin` Directory
 The `bin` directory holds our **executable** file.
 This file is responsible for running the program.
-It contains code that actually enacts the command line interaction––i.e. greeting the user, asking the user for input, storing that input and then acting on it.
+It contains code that actually enacts the command line interaction–– i.e. greeting the user, asking the user for input, storing that input and then acting on it.

 Open up `bin/greeting`.
 Notice that we are requiring the `lib/hello_ruby_programmer.rb` file.

 ### The `lib` Directory
-The `lib` directory is where we place the code that our program relies on to run.
+The `lib` directory is
+where we place the code that our program relies on to run.
 It is the meat of our CLI application.
 Our executable file *requires* the files in the `lib` directory and uses the code (for example, calling on any methods we might define) to enact the CLI.

 Open up `lib/hello_ruby_programmer.rb` file.
 Notice that it defines a `#greeting` method that is called in the `bin/greeting` file.
 This is the pattern you'll become familiar with for CLI applications––defining methods in a `lib` directory and calling those methods in `bin` executable files to actually run the program.

 Now, let's take a closer look at our code.